schellenberg/computerscience20/_sources/ConstrainedLanguage/Step6.rst

 Then, when you want to use the functions defined in your library, you will simply type ``from library import`` (followed by the function names, separated by commas) on its own line in the Python Code editor.
+For example, if you have defined ``turn_right()`` in the library, you could type ``from library import turn_right``, and you would now be able to use the ``turn_right()`` function anywhere in your code.

+If you end up saving a large number of functions in the library, you will want to know that you can use ``from library import *`` to import **all** of the functions in the library.
+The `*` is called a wildcard character, and in this case tells Python to import all functions it can find in the library.

 .. note::